tupui/soroban-versioning/dapp/workers/ipfs-delegation/README.md

 storacha key create --json
 ```

-The key itself has it's own DID.
+The key itself has its own DID.
 Use that DID to create a delegation proof:

 ```bash
 export AUDIENCE=did:key:z6Mk...